 Although it is becoming an accepted practice for parents to provide their primary school aged children with a mobile telephone, the school does not encourage students to bring their mobile phones to school.
+Mobiles must be stored in a student's school bag and switched off during school hours.
 The school does not take any responsibility for the loss or damage to mobile telephones.
-Students who bring a mobile device to school should hand it in to the teacher upon arrival at school.